usnistgov/trec-browser/browser/src/docs/trec20/legal/runs.md

 - :fontawesome-solid-user-gear: **Type:** techassist
 - :material-text-search: **Task:** main
 - :material-fingerprint: **MD5:** `be3c672f1635e7b71dc748b951416fd4`
 - :material-text: **Run description:** In this case we tuned our classifier based on the responses to our 100 documents submitted.
 We then evaluated the 27 documents from our submission that were judged non-responsive to set our Elimination Component operator.
 This operator is our new development for this year.
 Last year we focused on recall, this year our focus is on precision.
-These were calculated based on the total number of terms and occurrences.
-The document with the highest raw score of occurrences was ranked number one.
-Each document received a corresponding descending score for each lesser total occurrence of term scores after accounting for weighting coefficients.
-The least relevant documents which returned zero occurrences were ranked at the bottom of the list in a random order, given that they all are equally expected to be non-relevant.
-For this mop up run we added a co-occurrence scoring method for low relevant terms occurring with high relevant documents.
-This allowed for us to push the co-occurrence documents higher in priority without raising the level of potentially non-relevant documents containing the lower level terms alone.

 ---
 #### UWABASA1